Budapestby VisitCity Guides

 Dobó Square's baroque architecture and fountains create Eger's vibrant social heart

-Eger Basilica - Monumental Grandeur
+Eger Basilica - Hungary's Second Biggest Church

 Yellow neoclassical Eger Basilica with twin towers and central dome against blue sky